Edgar-Donk/tkinter.ttk.style/README.md

 widget, we use the Style module together with relevant component and element names.
 The first task is to determine the relevant component and element names of our widget.

-The dependancies of the queries to find out the elements and their properties are as follows:-
+The sequence of the queries to find out the elements and their properties is as follows:-
 ````
 --> 1 Widget name
 --> 2 class name (widget.winfo_class)